rmourato/rmourato.github.io/_posts/2015-08-01-performance-kcachegrind.md

 If you want to focus on a particular function you can simply select it and the results shown will be relative to it.

+There are a number of other things the tools can give you, so do explore!

 # "Some of my functions don't show, what gives?"